kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 # Static Type Checking Cheat Sheet

 This cheat sheet details guidance for typing as it relates to the Python SDK.
-It should be used with your own judgment to achieve the best balance of clarity and flexibility for your Python client library.
+Use your own judgment to achieve the best balance of clarity and flexibility for your Python client library.

+### General guidance

-DO provide type hints (per PEP 484) to public APIs in the client library.
+- Do provide type annotations (per PEP 484) to public APIs in the client library.
+- You do not need to type annotate all functions in a client library, but you should provide type hints where unit tests are worth writing or where type annotations will assist in understanding of the code.
-DO NOT use comment style type hints.
+- Do not use comment style type hints.
 Use inline, annotation style.

 ```python
 # No: